 All reports are due by email on or before the date specified by the ATS Board of Commissioners (paper copies are no longer required nor accepted).
 The cover letter and interim report are to

 be submitted as a single PDF document.
 (Any appendices are to be combined into a separate, consolidated, and bookmarked PDF file.)
-Schools must email the interim report to the director of commission information services (with optional copy to the ATS Commission staff liaison).
+Schools must email the interim report to the accrediting records coordinator (with optional copy to the ATS Commission staff liaison).
 A school needing to submit

 multiple reports with a shared deadline should send the immediately relevant materials in separate email messages, each with one or two PDF files attached.

 Reports may be addressed by Commission staff (see Policies and Procedures VI.A.6) or by the full Board or a committee of the Board (see Policies and Procedures V.C.1-3), with a response typically within a few months of submission.
-Please contact the director of commission information services for any questions about reports.
+Please contact the accrediting records coordinator for any questions about reports.